FWuermse/grw/docs/conclusion.typ

 #show heading.where(level: 1): set heading(numbering: none)

-= Acknowledgments
+= Acknowledgements

-I thank Jannis Limperg for his supervision and useful support with Lean 4 metaprogramming and assistance with making the automated proof search extensible.
+I would like to thank Jannis Limperg for his supervision and useful support with Lean 4 metaprogramming and assistance with making the automated proof search extensible.
 Furthermore I want to thank Matthieu Sozeau for his helpful comments about Coq's rewriting implementation on the Coq Zulip chat.